bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wrinch.md

 * Although Dorothy was born in Argentina, Ada and Hugh were British and they returned to Surbiton, which is 19 km southwest of central London, where Dorothy was brought up.
 * Let us give some details of Dorothy's parents to understand how she came to be born in Argentina.
 * Hugh Wrinch was born in Woodbridge, Suffolk, attended Woodbridge Grammar School, then worked for the firm of Whitmore & Binyon who made steam engines and mills of all different types.
-* They were married in St Bartholomew's Anglican Church in Rosario on 11 November 1893 and their first child, Dorothy Wrinch, the subject of this biography, was born in the following year.
 * Rosario benefitted greatly from Hugh Wrinch's work in heading a project to provide running water to the houses of the town.
-* On 14 July 1899 Dorothy's sister, Muriel Louise Wrinch, was born.
 * Dorothy Wrinch began her education at Surbiton High School in January 1899.
 * Wrinch gained certificates in History, English, Mechanics, French, Latin, Mathematics (elementary) and Mathematics (advanced).
 * Many students took two years before taking these examinations and Wrinch might have been better to have followed that route.